-You are watching a live video stream from atop Fox Hall at UMass Lowell where a pair of Peregrine Falcons lay eggs every spring.
+You are watching recordings of a live video stream from atop Fox Hall at UMass Lowell where a pair of Peregrine Falcons lay eggs every spring.

 Merri, the mother falcon, was spotted in early July in the company of a possible “floater,” a young unmated male.
 On July 6, a male falcon was found badly injured a couple of miles from campus, with a gash on his side that looked to be the result of a struggle with another raptor.
 Chances are, this was the same floater previously seen with Merri.
 (Based on his I.D. tag, the floater was banded in Lawrence in 2010.)
 Merri herself was observed trying to defend the nest site from a pair of adult peregrines that intruded into the area.

 Volunteers David and Ursula Goodine rescued the floater and turned him over to the state’s Division of Fisheries & Wildlife (DFW), which brought him to a wildlife clinic in Grafton.
 The floater is now recovering and is expected to be released back into the wild in three to four weeks.

 Merri’s lone male chick was last spotted on the night of July 4, during the height of the storm, perched on top of a staircase at Fox Hall.
 He has not been seen since.

 The three remaining females are now spending most of their time on the roof and antenna tower of Fox Hall and on top of nearby buildings.
 Each day their flying skills continue to improve

 , and Merri is now teaching them how to hunt so they can survive on their own.
 The siblings are expected to remain in the area during summer before flying off to find their own mates and territories.